ttvettuparambil/sarpa/memory-bank/productContext.md

 - Simple, intuitive interface for reporting snake sightings
 - Quick access to emergency contact information
 - Ability to track the status of their reports
-- Educational resources about local snake species
+- Educational resources about local snake species with progress tracking
 - Personal dashboard to view past sightings and statistics
+- Guided tours to help navigate the platform efficiently
+- Resume capability for educational videos

 ### For Snake Handlers/Partners